Rewarming shock

 Rewarming shock (also known as rewarming collapse) has been described as a drop in blood pressure following the warming of a person who is very cold.
 The real cause of this rewarming shock is unknown.

 There was a theoretical concern that external rewarming rather than internal rewarming may increase the risk.
 These concerns were partly believed to be due to afterdrop, a situation detected during laboratory experiments where there is a continued decrease in core temperature after rewarming has been started.
 Recent studies have not supported these concerns, and problems are not found with active external rewarming.

+Clinical features

+Patients show signs of respiratory and cardiovascular compromise due to a mismatch between oxygen supply and demand.
+Specific signs and symptoms include: